'Bachelor: Women Tell All' Spoilers: Arie Luyendyk's Gals Face Off, Clashes Reportedly Brew Says Reality Steve

 Bekah Martinez and Tia will butt heads a bit over the tense three-on-one date they had with Arie that led to Bekah’s elimination, but it doesn’t sound as if it gets too ugly.
 Reality Steve’s Bachelor spoilers did tease one other juicy moment from the “Women Tell All” special, but viewers will have to wait and see how much attention it gets.

-The gossip king has already shared explosive spoilers about what happened with Arie and his pick recently and there have been teases about major drama that is on the way.
-Reality Steve’s spoilers break down how bachelorette Caroline Lunny referenced the upcoming drama when Luyendyk was up on stage during the “WTA” and the gossip guru notes that Caroline is very close to fellow bachelorette Becca Kufrin.
+The gossip king has already shared explosive spoilers about what happened with Arie and his pick recently, and there have been teasers about some major drama that is on the way.
+Reality Steve’s spoilers break down how bachelorette Caroline Lunny referenced the upcoming drama when Luyendyk was up on stage during the “WTA,” and the gossip guru noted that Caroline is very close to fellow bachelorette Becca Kufrin.

 Viewers may also see some footage of Marikh Mathias talking about her frustration over being “glam shamed” by the other women.
 She explained that due to her alopecia, she spends a lot of time on her hair, and some of the other women apparently gave her a hard time for that.
 However, it seems that not everybody on stage during the Bachelor“WTA” was on board with the idea that “glam shaming” is really a thing.